MicrosoftDocs/cpp-docs/docs/mfc/reference/cobject-class.md

 [!code-cpp[NVC_MFCCObjectSample#14](../../mfc/codesnippet/cpp/cobject-class_7.cpp)]

 before any of your implementations in a .CPP file, then the second version of **`new`** will be used, storing the filename and line number in the allocated block for later reporting.
-You do not have to worry about supplying the extra parameters; a macro takes care of that for you.
+You don't have to worry about supplying the extra parameters; a macro takes care of that for you.

-Even if you do not use DEBUG_NEW in Debug mode, you still get leak detection, but without the source-file line-number reporting described above.
+Even if you don't use `DEBUG_NEW` in Debug mode, you still get leak detection, but without the source-file line-number reporting described above.

 > [!NOTE]
 > If you override this operator, you must also override **`delete`**.
-Do not use the standard library `_new_handler` function.
+Don't use the standard library `_new_handler` function.

 ### Example